Macroeconomic model reference

 StationarityTestable

-All NNN series are covariance-stationary, or transformations have been applied to make them stationary.
+All NN series are covariance-stationary, or transformations have been applied to make them stationary.

 If violated: Non-stationary series produce spurious VAR estimates and meaningless FEVD shares.
 Unit-root tests (ADF, KPSS) should precede estimation.